AlwaysEditing.com

 • Use Energy Star products

 • Only use apps that you can control their power consumption.
-Example: If you are allowed to choose between Adobe Premiere and Avid Media Composer on a project, and both would work fine editorially, then choose Media Composer because its specific transcode ability allows for more single-stream container/codec handling.
-Thus, computer fans spin-up less frequently, using less power.
+Example: If you are allowed to choose between NLEs, choose Media Composer because its specific transcoding allows for a more dedicated, single-stream container/codec handling.
+The computer's fans spin-up less frequently, using less power.

 • Engage in high-impact reduction practices, like actively monitoring your usage of cores vs RAM vs GPU load on each task.